rollkit/.github/SECURITY.md

 ### Rewards

-Celestia Labs has no formal reward policy and researchers should not expect a reward for discovering a vulnerability.
-Celestia Labs is nonetheless grateful for all legitimate discoveries of vulnerabilities, and is happy to acknowledge the vulnerability and the researchers after a fix has been widely deployed.
+We have no formal reward policy and researchers should not expect a reward for discovering a vulnerability.
+We are nonetheless grateful for all legitimate discoveries of vulnerabilities, and is happy to acknowledge the vulnerability and the researchers after a fix has been widely deployed.

 ### Official Communication Channel